Alcántara's 3-run homer in 10th lifts D-backs over Dodgers - NewsBreak

 Alcántara's 3-run homer in 10th lifts D-backs over Dodgers

-Sergio Alcántara used a translator for most of his postgame interview following his three-run homer in the 10th inning that lifted the Arizona Diamondbacks over the Los Angeles Dodgers 5-3 on Wednesday night.
+Late-inning defensive replacement Sergio Alcántara hit a three-run homer in the 10th to lift the Arizona Diamondbacks over the Los Angeles Dodgers 5-3 on Wednesday night.

-The slim infielder, listed at a mere 5-foot-9 and 151 pounds, got the pitch he wanted with two outs and hit his surprising long ball way over the right field fence off closer Craig Kimbrel.
+Alcántara hit the surprising, two-out long ball — his fifth of the season — way over the right field fence off closer Craig Kimbrel.
 The D-backs snapped a 10-game losing streak against the Dodgers and avoided a three-game sweep.

 Los Angeles started several bench players one day after clinching the NL West title.
 Stars like Freddie Freeman, Mookie Betts, Trea Turner and Justin Turner were all out of the starting lineup.